top of page

 The Alchemy of Smoke

-To create the fabulous range of colours each piece is wrapped in foil, this is called a saggar, contained within is a myriad of combustibles: seaweed, banana skins, pink Himalayan rock salt, copper carbonate, copper wire, miracle grow and even my own hair (when available) Each of these combust and the colours are absorbed on the clays surface, simply magical.
+To create the fabulous range of colours each piece is wrapped in foil, this is called a saggar, contained within is a myriad of combustibles: seaweed, banana skins, pink Himalayan rock salt, copper carbonate, copper wire, miracle grow and even my own hair (when available).

 My pots are smoke fired in a steel garden incinerator, placed on top of a saw dust bed, then a layer of kindling before larger pieces of wood are gingerly placed. igniting is always a challenge and requires a good blow torch, as I light from the top, allowing the heat to generate as the fire burns down.